 What's happened

-Recent UK legislation and court cases reveal a growing crackdown on peaceful protests, with laws expanding police powers and criminalizing non-violent activism.
+Recent UK legislation and court cases reveal a significant crackdown on peaceful protests, with laws expanding police powers and criminalizing non-violent activism.
 Human rights groups warn these measures threaten democratic freedoms, as the government seeks to control dissent amid international scrutiny.
 The debate continues as the legislation advances in parliament.

 What's behind the headline?